Python-Test-Engineer/django-jpn/NOTES.md

 The request is a string of characters and does not contain any objects or other data types.

-In Python we stringify the data with json.dumps() and in JS it is common to use json.stringify() to send the request.

 Likewise, we get a string response.
+We pass some text to a function and get some text back.

 We will look at `01_openai_api_with_requests.ipynb` to see an example of getting a response from the LLM.